-Probably there are but few who are familiar with theatres as they are conducted in large cities who will dispute ted that mankind need recreation, the tion of amusements, and not array themselves against them or abandon the management of them to people whose highest aim is to make money out of them.
+Probably there are but few who are familiar with theatres as they are conducted in large cities who will dispute the correctness of this latter statement of Mr. Clark's.
+But while it is admitted that mankind need recreation, the leaders of society should take the direction of amusements, and not array themselves against them or abandon the management of them to people whose highest aim is to make money out of them.
 We have proved in this city that theatricals can be so conducted as to afford cheerful and healthy recreation, and yet not be attended by the usual vicious and baneful surroundings that characterize the performance of the drama in other communities.
 President Young's example in this respect is not lost, and we hope to see it have many imitators throughout our nation and others.
 Whenever the drama shall be placed under proper control, and the good of the people shall be the aim in the performances presented on the stage, and the surroundings of the theatre be made to conform to strict regulations, then an excellent and healthful means of amusement will be found, which people of every class, and even children may patronize with the happiest and most beneficial effects.

-There was One who knew about their THE OLIVE AND OTHER FRUITS FOR There is probably no other country in THE SOUTH.
+THE OLIVE AND OTHER FRUITS FOR THE SOUTH.